Now that Denton PD has Narcan, will it help officers make more opioid arrests?

 Naloxone essentially stops an opioid from binding to the brain’s receptors, stopping the high and ending the overdose crisis.
 There are known cases in which a patient has become irate at that point and begins fighting officers, Jones said.

-After the drug is administered, authorities must take them immediately to a hospital because it’s only temporary.
+After the drug is administered, authorities must take them immediately to a hospital because its effects are only temporary.
 Further treatment is needed.